Structed/godot-playfab/docs/user/Logins/login-steam-godotsteam.md

 ### Create Steam Auth Session Ticket

 Once the above is done, we have two possibilities.
 The first one is to gather a Steam Auth Session Ticket.
-This ticket is mainly used by games in order to authentify players.
-To have one, we need to create it.
+This ticket is mainly used by games in order to authenticate players.
+To get one, we need to create it.
 The method is synchronously but

 ```gdscript
 var steam_auth_ticket : Dictionary